-Vetting of classification and population estimations is also a good practice for IPC consensus-building.
-Although the IPC does not define the process for reaching consensus, it recommends that some form of vetting be carried out.
-Vetting usually takes place after preliminary classification and population estimates have been performed, and it typically consists of sessions during which IPC analysts who participated in the analysis review, discuss and debate on the preliminary IPC classifications and population estimates resulting from the exercise, reach consensus and agree on the final results.
+Vetting of classification and population estimations is also good practice for IPC consensus-building.
+Although the IPC does not define the process for reaching a consensus, it recommends that some form of vetting be carried out.
+Vetting usually takes place after preliminary classification and population estimates have been performed, and it typically consists of sessions during which IPC analysts who participated in the analysis review, discuss and debate the preliminary IPC classifications and population estimates resulting from the exercise, reach consensus and agree on the final results.

-Another recommended activity is the presentation of IPC results to key decision-makers before public release.
+Presentation of IPC results to key decision-makers before public release is another recommended activity.
 This achieves two objectives: (i) it is a double-check on the results, allowing for open discussion as necessary, which may in some instances lead the Technical Working Group to revisit the analysis if supported by evidence; and (ii) it promotes ownership of the findings by key stakeholders before the results are presented to the public.